Winter Alphabet Center Craft and Activity – Beginning Sounds Match-Up – Literacy

 Description

-Learners will have fun learning their alphabet and beginning sounds using this fun Winter Alphabet Craft Activity.
-This Beginning Sounds Winter Craft activity will make the perfect Literacy Center for your Kindergarten students this winter season.
-Learners will explore the beginning sounds for 104 age-appropriate vocabulary words presented on snowballs, then identify the sound and match it to the corresponding letter on a snow globe.
+Learners will have fun learning their alphabet and initial sounds using this fun Winter Alphabet Craft Activity.
+This Beginning Letter Sounds Winter Craft activity will make the perfect Literacy Center for your Kindergarten students this winter season.
+Learners will explore the beginning sounds for 104 age-appropriate vocabulary words presented on snowballs, then identify the sound and match it to the same beginning sound words on a snow globe.

 *Check out the preview for a look inside this resource.